atanjaro/VariationalMC/README.md

-# JVMC (soon to be SmoQyVMC)
+# Variational MC

 This package implements the Variational Monte Carlo (VMC) method for Hubbard, and electron-phonon interactions, including both Holstein and Su-Schrieffer-Heeger (SSH) style electron-phonon coupling (coming soon).

+WARNING!
 Modules are currently in the developmental phase and are highly experimental.
-This package will eventually become part of the SmoQySuite (https://github.com/SmoQySuite/) collection of many-body simulations.
+Use at own risk.

 ## Funding